groboclown/petronia/README.md

     * This means the standard Windows hotkeys, like <kbd>win</kbd><kbd>d</kbd>
         (show desktop), <kbd>win</kbd><kdb>r</kbd> (run command dialog), and so on, won't be available.
-* Strips off the borders from the Windows, except for Firefox, Chrome, and Outlook.
+* Strips off the borders from the Windows, except for Firefox, Chrome, Explorer, and Outlook.
 * Splits the screen into tiles, depending on the monitor size.
 * Installs key handlers.
     * <kbd>win</kbd><kbd>esc</kbd>: show the start menu.